The Homosexual Was Invented in 1869

 But for men who desired men, it provided something too: recognition.
 If there was a type, you could find each other.
 You could know you weren’t alone.
 The very category that enabled persecution also enabled community.
 Subcultures could form around shared identity.
 You could belong to something.

-This is the bargain of identity.
+There’s a bargain of identity.
 It makes you visible—to your enemies and your allies alike.

 The Cure for the Disease They Invented